Get your baby to sleep well with our baby sleep aids that include sleeping bags, blackout blinds and comforters...

 We love the Gro Anywhere Blackout Blinds, too (in fact, we’re tempted to get one for ourselves).
 With rubber suckers they can be attached wherever you are.
 Perfect if you have to take your baby away on holiday or to see family for the weekend.
 With not a crack of light being let in you’re more likely to get a lie in and your baby should sleep soundly, without morning waking them too early.

-Cuddly soft toy blankets can help by comforting babies and some of the options in this round up have added bonuses too.
-For instance, the Slumber-Bear Plus has a sound box in it that can play gentle sounds of the ocean, or even a recording of your own voice.
-This kicks in when your baby stirs, to soothe them back to sleep quickly.
+Cuddly soft toys and blankets can help by comforting babies and some of the options in this round up have added bonuses too.
+For instance, the Ewan the Dream Sheep has a sound box in it that can play gentle sounds, including a soft heart beat.

 With just a little help from these clever baby sleep aids, which have been designed with mums and babies in mind, your sleepless nights could become a thing of the past.
 Wouldn’t that be lovely?